COVID-19-AI-Research-Project/xDNN/Projects/Python/1/Documentation/Installation/Installation.md

 ```
 cd Projects/Python/1
 ```
+### Install dependencies packages

-The dependency are required for the executing code therefore its recommended to install the following packages or else use the text script for downloading packages in python.
+The dependency are required for the executing code therefore its recommended to install the following packages or else use the text script for downloading packages in from the command prompt or terminal.

+If using manual installation procedure.
+You can follow the installation commands for each packages:

 ```
 pip(3) install urllib3